matthewyang204/homebrew-formulae-casks/Formula/README.md

 **3. dproc**
 A basic CLI data processor, designed to be fed data and output data directly from the commandline.
 Check out at the repo [page](https://github.com/matthewyang204/dproc).

+**4. dproc GUI**
+The GUI for dproc.
+Highly experimental; the formula has currently failed all installs attempted on my own macOS servers.

 **4. libmysolvers**
 Matthew Yang's Solvers Library.
 Check it out at the repo [page](https://github.com/matthewyang204/libmysolvers).
 Please note that this is a rolling release library, and must be installed with `--HEAD` and upgraded with `--fetch-HEAD`.